aandiron/liquidlips/README.md

 ## Compilation notes:
 * Use pandoc to compile .md into whatever format you like.
-* -medium version is adapted slightly for posting to Medium.
+* edited-for-lit version is a reformatted version for posting on Literotica.
+	* (the jerks wouldn't accept it in its intended format)

 ## License:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International